-This guide describes how to configure, use, maintain, and troubleshoot the Spectra® T950 and T950B libraries.
-Unless otherwise specified, the information is the same for both libraries and "T950" is used to describe both libraries.
+This guide describes how to configure, use, maintain, and troubleshoot the Spectra[®] T950V library.

 INTENDED AUDIENCE

 This guide is intended for data center administrators and operators who maintain and operate backup systems.
 The information in this guide assumes a familiarity with SCSI and Fibre Channel command protocols, as well as with network connectivity protocols such as Fibre Channel and Ethernet.
 It also assumes a knowledge of technical tasks such as configuring operating systems and installing drivers.